 Items are assessed against the Heritage Council’s criteria related to an item’s aesthetic, historic, scientific, and social values.
 It must meet only one of the criteria to satisfy that it is of such particular significance to the state of NSW that it should be listed.

-Items are assessed against the seven Heritage Council criteria related to an item’s historic, aesthetic, scientific, and social values.
+Items are assessed against the Heritage Council of NSW criteria related to an item’s historic, aesthetic, scientific, and social values.

 It must meet more than one of the criteria, or if only one that it is of such particular significance to the state of NSW that it should be listed.